 Cost: 10 PLN

 Hours: Monday through Thursday 10 am – 5 pm; Friday 9 am – 1 pm; Sunday 9 am – 4 pm; closed Saturday

 Website: click here for updated hours and pricing

 Getting Here: Enter on Okopowa street.
 To get here from the Uprising Museum, it’s a 25-minute walk or you can take the tram, taxi, or Uber.

 With rolling hills, lakes, historical buildings, and gardens, this is another great spot to take a break from museums and bustling city streets.

-During the summer months, you can watch a Chopin concert in the park for free.
+During the summer months, you can watch a Chopin concert in the park for free (on Sunday afternoon).
 Learn more here.

 Copernicus Science Center